 Selected Social Determinants of Health for Rural Pennsylvania

-10.0% of Pennsylvania residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Pennsylvania residents in 2013 was $46,202, although rural per-capita income lagged at $36,099.
-Estimates from 2013 indicate a poverty rate of 14.3% in rural Pennsylvania and 13.6% in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 13.2% of the rural population has not completed high school, compared to 11.1% of urban populations.
+8% of Pennsylvania residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Pennsylvania residents in 2014 was $47,679, although rural per-capita income lagged at $36,749.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Pennsylvania is 14.3%, compared with 13.4% in urban areas of the state.
+12.8% of the rural population has not completed high school, while 10.8% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The 2014 unemployment rate in rural Pennsylvania is 6.3%, while in urban Pennsylvania it is 5.7% (USDA-ERS).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets

 Works to improve the health of rural communities and their residents by compiling, analyzing, and disseminating information to policy makers.
 Also works to encourage partnerships and identify opportunities for collaboration and cooperation.

 There are more organizations related to Pennsylvania in the organizations section.